-The EN contains an extensive glossary of mining and subsidence-related terms, to assist the reader with a common and consistent understanding of the terminology used.
+The EN contains an extensive glossary of mining- and subsidence-related terms, to assist the reader's understanding of the terminology used.

-- Section 2 provides background scoping information together with an introduction to coal mine subsidence and some overview data on the Australian black coal mining industry. - Section 3 explains the major different forms of underground mining systems used in Australia. - Section 4 discusses some underlying fundamental principles of geotechnical engineering (or rock mechanics in particular) associated with creation of underground excavations in rock, and the subsequent rock mass response.
-Further discussion introduces the component contributors to surface subsidence, being sag subsidence above caved extraction spans, and pillar or strata compression.
-This section then summarises the development of subsidence awareness and practices and introduces and recommends an updated set of terminology. - Section 5 discusses a range of empirical, analytical and numerical prediction methods available in Australia, and their application. - Section 6 discusses the geotechnical factors involved in the sub-surface subsidence horizons above a caved extraction panel and their impact on groundwater. - Section 7 considers the importance of subsidence management and the need for a well-structured Subsidence Management Plan, incorporating well-designed monitoring programs and different monitoring technologies. - Section 8 is a brief listing of recommended areas for ongoing or future subsidence-related research activity.
+- Section 1 provides background scoping information together with an introduction to coal mine subsidence and some overview data on the Australian black coal mining industry. - Section 2 explains the major different forms of underground mining systems used in Australia. - Section 3 discusses some underlying fundamental principles of geotechnical engineering (particularly rock mechanics) associated with the creation of underground excavations in rock, and the subsequent rock mass response.
+It also introduces the component contributors to surface subsidence: sag subsidence above caved extraction spans, and pillar or strata compression.
+It then summarises the development of subsidence awareness and practices and introduces and recommends an updated terminology. - Section 4 discusses a range of empirical, analytical and numerical prediction methods available in Australia, and their application. - Section 5 discusses the geotechnical factors involved in the sub-surface subsidence horizons above a caved extraction panel, and their impact on groundwater. - Section 6 considers the importance of subsidence management and the need for a well-structured Subsidence Management Plan incorporating well-designed monitoring programs and different monitoring technologies. - Section 7 briefly lists recommended areas for ongoing or future subsidence-related research activity.

-2.4 Background on Australian Coal Mining Industry
+1.4 Background on Australian coal mining industry

-Black coal mined in Australia supplies the two main markets based on the coal quality - being thermal coal for power generation, and metallurgical coal for steel-making.
-Different coal properties determine the suitability for each of these markets, with metallurgical coal being the premium product, as reflected by current market prices.
+Black coal mined in Australia supplies two main markets, based on the coal quality: thermal coal for power generation, and metallurgical coal for steelmaking.
+Different coal properties determine suitability for each of these markets.
+Metallurgical coal is the premium product, as reflected by current market prices.
 The mix of coal mined in Australia for these two markets varies slightly year by year but has been close to a 50:50 split for many years.
 However, with moves away from fossil fuels for power generation, the proportion of metallurgical coal within the total production is likely to increase over coming years.

-In terms of mining location and type of coal mines in Australia, the vast majority of coal mines are located in Eastern Australia, with 50% of production coming from Queensland and 40% from NSW - the balance being from small operations in Tasmania, Western Australia and South Australia, although some of these smaller sites have closed in recent years.
+The vast majority of coal mines in Australia are located in eastern Australia, with 50% of production coming from Queensland and 40% from New South Wales.
+The balance comes from small operations in Tasmania, Western Australia and South Australia, although some of these smaller sites have closed in recent years.

-In terms of the number of mines and type of mining, in 2020 Australia had 96 operating black coal mines, with approximately 75% to 80% of total production coming from open-cut operations, and the remainder from underground mines.
-Of the underground mines, which accounted for roughly 20% or 100 Mt of annual production in recent years, nearly 90% of this was from longwall mining operations (typically from close to 30 longwall mines), with the balance being from bord and pillar operations.
+In 2020 Australia had 96 operating black coal mines.
+Approximately 75% to 80% of total production came from open-cut operations, and the remainder from underground mines.
+Underground mines accounted for roughly 20% or 100 Mt of annual production in recent years, of which nearly 90% was from longwall mining operations (typically from about 30 longwall mines) and the balance was from bord and pillar operations.